joyae/joyae.github.io/aboutme.md

 **However, I believe the data must be the start of decision-making**.

 For a good decision, first, we need to define what the problem/situation is.
 And then we need to find what factor caused the problem/situation and try to find solutions.
 However, as time goes, this society is evolving so fast that it is hard to get a grasp of these questions.
-**Nonetheless, the data has every answers.**
+**I believe the data is the key to solve this problem.**
-**It truly lead us to get a clear and deep understanding of the new challanging situation we face.**
+**It truly lead us to get a clearer and deeper understanding of the new challenging situation we face.**

 ### My interests

 My interest is in **Recommender System** and **Natural Language Processing**.

-Since more varied products and services come out on market, and much easier to reach them via online, We(especially me) are getting tired of making tons of choices in our dailylives.
+Since more and more products and services come out on market, and much easier to reach them via online, We(especially me) are getting tired of making tons of choices in our dailylives.
 For that, **Recommender System** can be a strong tool for us and even for the company.